jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Getting-Started/Create-RDS-Instance.md

 ![Instance List](../../image/RDS/Instance-List.png)

-## 2. Select Information, e.g. Instance Configuration.
+## 2. Select information, e.g. Instance Configuration.
 Select or enter the relevant configuration information of the instance.
 The parameters of the instance configuration are as follows:
 - Billing Method: "Monthly Package" or "Pay By Configuration" are available.
 Please refer to [Billing Rules](../../Billing-Rules.md) for the billing method selection.
 - Region: Select the region where the instance is located. **The intranets of resources in different regions are not interconnected and cannot be changed after creation**.
 Please refer to the region and availability zone for details of regions.